nitishlobo/uno_card_game/README.md

 ---
 ## How to evaluate my code:
 1. In a Visual Studio Command Prompt window, compile the review program by typing:
-> cl /Fereview.exe /W4 review_program.obj abcd001_project2.c
+> cl /F review.exe /W4 review_program.obj abcd001_project2.c

 2. Run the review program:
 > review.exe